Tanjingw/Tanjingw.github.io/content/authors/admin/_index.md

     url: https://www.economics.ku.dk/research/top_publications/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Micrometric, Machine Learning and Causal Inference
+bio: My research interests include Microeconometrics, Demographic and Policy Evaluation

 # Interests to show in About widget
 interests:
-  - Microeconometrics
+  - Microeconometric
-  - Demographics
+  - Demographic
   - Policy Evaluation
   - Causal Inference
 # Education to show in About widget